GoogleChrome/developer.chrome.com/site/en/blog/debugging-speculation-rules/index.md

   {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/m5cy4LilaIbGF7vthZl5.png", alt="Chrome DevTools Preloads pane showing prefetched URLs along with their status", width="800", height="593" %}
 </figure>

-Above the URLs a drop down can be used to show URLs from all the rule sets or only URLs from a particular rule set.
+Above the URLs, a drop down can be used to show URLs from all the rule sets, or only URLs from a particular rule set.
 Below that are listed all the URLs.
 Clicking on a URL gives you more detailed information.

-In this screenshot we can see the failure reason for the `next3.html `page (which does not exist and so is returning a 404 which is a non-2xx HTTP status code).
+In this screenshot we can see the failure reason for the `next3.html `page (which does not exist and therefore returns a 404 which is a non-2xx HTTP status code).

 The final pane, **This Page**, shows a **Preloading status** to show whether a prefetch or prerender was used for this page or not.